latchbio/latch/docs/source/basics/parameter_types.md

 ### Custom Types

-If existing types don't directly work, it is possible to define your own custom types to be used in tasks and workflows.
-See the Flyte docs on how to do so [here](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/extend_flyte/custom_types.html).
+If existing types are not sufficient to properly model the input or output data, it is possible to define your own custom types for use in tasks and workflows.
+[Flyte documentation on custom type transformers](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/extend_flyte/custom_types.html) describes this process.
+The workflow interface will show inputs for the underlying representation (the IDL) of the custom type.

 ## Setting Default Values